lowRISC/opentitan/hw/ip/alert_handler/doc/index.md

 alert handler is a module that is a peripheral on the chip interconnect bus, and thus follows the [Comportability Specification]({{< relref "doc/rm/comportability_specification" >}}).
-It gathers alerts - defined as interrupt-type signals from other peripherals that are designated as a potential security threat - from throughout the design, and converts them to interrupts that the processor can handle.
-If the processor does not handle them, the alert handler mechanism will provide hardware responses to handle the threat.
+It gathers alerts - defined as interrupt-type signals from other peripherals that are designated as potential security threats - throughout the design, and converts them to interrupts that the processor can handle.
+If the processor does not handle them, the alert handler mechanism provides hardware responses to handle the threat.

 ## Features

-- Differentially-signaled, asynchronous alert inputs from NAlerts peripheral sources, where NAlerts is a function of the requirements of the peripherals
+- Differentially-signaled, asynchronous alert inputs from `NAlerts` peripheral sources, where `NAlerts` is a function of the requirements of the peripherals.

-- Ping testing of alert sources: responder module requests periodic alert response from each source to ensure proper wiring
+- Ping testing of alert sources: responder module requests periodic alert response from each source to ensure proper wiring.

-- Register locking on all configuration registers
+- Register locking on all configuration registers.
-    - Once locked, can not be modified by software
+    - Once locked, can not be modified by software until next system reset.

-- Register-based assignment of alert to alert-class
+- Register-based assignment of alert to alert-class.
     - Four classes, can be individually disabled.
     - Each class generates one interrupt.
     - Disambiguation history for software to determine which alert caused the